GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

 ],
 ```

 This tells Envoy to listen for any connection on TCP port 80, and use the `http_connection_manager` to handle incoming requests.
-We won't reproduce the entire filter configuration here, but here's how to set up its `virtual_hosts` to get our edge Envoy to proxy any URL starting with `/user` to our `usersvc`:
+You can see the whole filter configuration in `edge-envoy/envoy.json`, but here's how to set up its `virtual_hosts` to get the edge Envoy to proxy any URL starting with `/user` to the `usersvc`:

 ```
 "virtual_hosts": [